 Why You Should Watch: There is something joyful about watching Chuck (played by the always likable Zachary Levi) and his endearing optimism.
 As he’s thrown into the world of spies and intrigue, he falls in love with the agent hired to protect him.
-A spy romantic comedy that will capture your heart from beginning to end!
+Chuck is a spy romantic comedy that will capture your heart from beginning to end!

 Content Note: TV-14 for mild violence, mild profanity, and sexual references

-Why You Should Watch: This romantic Korean Drama/romantic comedy remains one of Korea’s most popular shows to date.
-The unusual romance about a girl who pretends to be a boy (and then falls in love with a boy who believes she’s a boy – man that’s a mouthful) will captivate you from the start.
+Why You Should Watch: This romantic Korean Drama/romantic comedy remains one of Korea’s most popular romantic TV shows to date.
+The unusual romance about a girl who pretends to be a boy (and then falls in love with a boy who believes she’s a boy-man) will captivate you from the start.
 If you’re looking for a dreamy male lead, look no further than the charismatic and handsome Gong Yoo!